PAIR-code/what-if-tool/website/src/faqs.md

 {% include partials/faq-element
-  f-title: "Where can I learn more about fairness optimization strategies?",
-  f-copy: '

-The fairness optimization strategies in the What-If Tool are based on our prior work, "[Attacking Discrimination with Smarter Machine Learning](https://research.google.com/bigpicture/attacking-discrimination-in-ml/)", which is a companion piece to [https://arxiv.org/abs/1610.02413](https://arxiv.org/abs/1610.02413).' %}

-{% include partials/faq-element
   f-title: "I have proprietary data.
 Is WIT secure for my team to use?",
   f-copy: "

 WIT uses pre-trained models and runs entirely in the browser.
 We don't store, collect or share datasets loaded into the What-If Tool.
 If using the tool inside TensorBoard, then access to that TensorBoard instance can be controlled through the authorized_groups command-line flag to TensorBoard.
+Anyone with access to the TensorBoard instance will be able to see data from the datasets that the instance has permissions to load from disk.
 If using WIT inside of colab, access to the data is controlled by the colab kernel, outside the scope of WIT. " %}

 {% include partials/faq-element